 David is a trusted adviser to banks and other lenders on all aspects of security enforcement.

 David also advises on property matters, acting for national landlords, significant tenants, investors and developers in real estate disputes.

-As a litigator, he regularly acts in complex contractual disputes, trust disputes and regulatory investigations.
-David has conducted many matters in the Federal Court of Australia, Supreme Court of Victoria, the Federal Court and VCAT and represents clients in mediations and arbitrations.
+As a commercial litigator, he regularly acts for clients in disputes involving complex contractual issues, trusts, misleading and deceptive conduct and regulatory obligations.
+He has appeared in the Supreme Court of Victoria, the Federal Court and VCAT and represents clients in mediations and arbitrations.

 David is a regular presenter on topics relating to restructuring, insolvency and real estate.

 - Acting for trustees in a Supreme Court of Victoria proceeding to recover assets worth in excess of $500 million arising out of breaches of directors’ duties and involving numerous complex factual and legal issues.

 - Advising banks and other lenders on all aspects of security enforcement including workouts, asset sales, receivers and managers and investigative accountants.

 - Acting for the Tieman family in the successful restructuring of Tieman Tanker using the voluntary administration process.
 Tieman Tanker was a 62-year-old manufacturing business, and the restructure saved about 90 jobs in Victoria.

 - Advising insolvency practitioners and other parties on voidable transaction claims including preference payments, uncommercial transactions, ‘green’ security and failures to perfect security under the PPSA.